uwescience/SQL-geospatial-tutorial/_episodes/03-queries.md

 {: .challenge}

 > ## Which tract is which?
-> Here is a useful [map](https://www.seattle.gov/Documents/Departments/CivilRights/map-seattle.pdf) of Seattle cencus tracts (2010).
-Can you create a similar map with your favorite tool and color each tract by the crime rate.
-You can chech out the [Mapping episode](https://uwescience.github.io/SQL-geospatial-tutorial/05-mapping/) if needed.
+> Here is a useful [map](https://www.seattle.gov/Documents/Departments/CivilRights/map-seattle.pdf) of Seattle census tracts (2010).
+Can you create a similar map with your favorite tool and color each tract by the crime rate?
+You can check out the [Mapping episode](https://uwescience.github.io/SQL-geospatial-tutorial/05-mapping/) if needed.